Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Classical field theories

 where $Q$ represents all chiral multiplets within the hypermultiplets, and $K_h$ is the \emph{hyperkähler potential} , a real analytic function of the $Q^\dagger$'s and $Q$'s.
 The metric on the hypermultiplet scalar manifold is derived from this potential.

-\begin{proposition} The metric on the target space of the sigma model---parameterized by the vacuum expectation values (VEVs) of the scalars in both the $\mathcal N=2$ vector superfields and the hypermultiplets---takes on a local product form, $\mathcal M_V\times\mathcal M_H$.
+\begin{proposition}\labelx{prop:productmetric} The metric on the target space of the sigma model, which is parameterized by the vacuum expectation values (VEVs) of the scalars in both the $\mathcal N=2$ vector superfields and the hypermultiplets, takes on a local product form, $\mathcal M_V\times\mathcal M_H$.
 Here $\mathcal M_V$ is a special Kähler manifold with metric derived from the prepotential $\mathcal F$, and $\mathcal M_H$ is a hyperkähler manifold, whose metric is determined by $K_h$. \end{proposition}

 \begin{proof} This follows from the fact that the Lagrangian terms for the vector multiplets and hypermultiplets are completely decoupled, as the hypermultiplets are uncharged. \end{proof}